 The traditional wedding dress is all about romance - in creams and ivories, silks and satins, beading and lace.
 Indulge your feminine side with a beautiful long dress, and accessorise with a bridal veil, a fascinator or tiara.
 Keep jewellery simple – or perhaps even ‘borrow’ something from a friend or family member.
 If you’d rather hide your arms, consider a matching wedding bolero, shrug or cape.
-Our Nicole Bridal Jacket for example, perfectly complements the Nicole Structured Wedding Dress.

 The city wedding

 Looking for a modern twist on a traditional wedding ceremony?
 Keep your wedding dress sleek and simple – channelling shapes from the 1920s and 1930s – or try a shorter 1950s style dress for a pretty, feminine look that is flattering and easy to wear.
 Keep accessories simple with a tiara or fascinator, and don’t forget to finish it all off with a pair of fabulous wedding shoes.

 Getting married overseas?
 Match the dress to the climate – after all, you don’t want to be wearing a heavy, embellished wedding dress if it’s going to be hot and humid on your wedding day.
 Before you fly, make sure you have a dress carrier for your wedding dress, and check with the airline in advance – they may be able to let you hang it with you when you fly, or at least treat it with extra care when packing it in the hold.
 Give your dress time to be hung up when you reach your destination too – it may take a few hours for the creases to fall out.
 And finally, make sure your hotel has a steamer for on-location touch-ups.